omaiss/Reagent/README.md

+Here's a polished description you can use in your GitHub README for the Reagent project:

+---

 # Reagent

-Final Year Project at FAST NUCES.
+**Reagent** is a PyCharm plugin developed as a Final Year Project at FAST NUCES.
+It assists developers by suggesting code fixtures that adhere to PEP-8 standards, enhancing code quality and consistency.

-We aim to develop a plugin for Pycharm that will suggest code fixtures according to the PEP-8 standards.
+## Features

+- Real-time suggestions for code fixtures based on PEP-8 guidelines
+- Seamless integration with the PyCharm IDE
+- Improves code readability and maintainability

+## Getting Started

+To use Reagent, clone the repository and follow the setup instructions provided in the documentation.

+## License

+This project is licensed under the MIT License.

+---